GIST-NJU/RestCT/README.md

 For the implementation details of RestCT, please refer to the following paper:

 > Huayao Wu, Lixin Xu, Xintao Niu, and Changhai Nie.
 Combinatorial Testing of RESTful APIs.
-International Conference on Software Engineerng (ICSE), 2022, accepted
+International Conference on Software Engineering (ICSE), 2022, accepted